Costa Rica Company Setup 2026 — Crypto, VASP, iGaming & Full Advisory Services

 How Zitadelle AG Assists with Costa Rica Crypto Company Formation

 Disclaimer:Informational only.
 Costa Rica's crypto regulatory framework is evolving.
-Bill 22.837 status and CARF timelines are subject to legislative change.
+The May 2026 SUGEF reform, CONASSIF implementing rules, and CARF timelines are subject to further definition and legislative change.
 Verify current requirements with qualified Costa Rican legal counsel before proceeding.
-Last updated: April 2026.
+Last updated: June 2026.

 Frequently Asked Questions

 Yes.
 Crypto activity is lawful in Costa Rica under general commercial law.
-No formal VASP license is required as of April 2026.
-Companies must comply with mandatory AML/CTF obligations under Law 7786, including SUGEF-aligned policies, KYC/CDD, suspicious transaction reporting to the ICD, and FATF Travel Rule implementation.
+No formal VASP license is required as of June 2026.
+However, following the 25 May 2026 reform, VASPs are now 'obligated subjects' under Law 7786 and must register with SUGEF for AML/CFT supervision.
+Companies must comply with mandatory AML/CTF obligations including SUGEF-aligned policies, KYC/CDD, suspicious transaction reporting to the ICD/UAF, and FATF Travel Rule implementation.

 Need Costa Rica Crypto Company Setup?